igwgames/nes-test/README.md

 This is functionally identical to the matcher above, however it requires a 100% match.

-Note that this will fail if you have input displays turned on for your Mesen instance.

-##### Caveats

-Due to limitations with Mesen, any input display that you have enabled in Mesen will show up in your screenshots.

-The easiest way to deal with this is to use the `toBeSimilarToImage` matcher, which will compensate for issues like this.
-You can also turn the feature off from Mesen's ui, if you would like.
-Unfortunately Mesen gives us no way to disable this feature for test runs at the moment.

 ## Configuration

 There is not much configuration for this module yet, but a few environment variables can customize behavior to help your debugging:

-* `MESEN_EXE` - set this to the path to your mesen exe.
-By default, this will look in your current directory.
 * `DEBUG_OPEN_MESEN` - Set this to `true` to open mesen and run a test in the script runner.
 (Note: enable a single test with `fit()` or behavior may be unpredictable!)

 ## Gotchas with jasmine